 - 1 carrot, coarsely chopped Add to list

-- 2 stalks celery, coarsely chopped Add to list
+- 2 ribs celery, coarsely chopped Add to list

-- 1 tablespoon chopped sage Add to list
+- 1 tablespoon chopped fresh sage Add to list

-- 1 tablespoon chopped rosemary Add to list
+- 1 tablespoon chopped fresh rosemary Add to list

-- 1 tablespoon chopped thyme Add to list
+- 1 tablespoon chopped fresh thyme Add to list

 - 2 bay leaves Add to list